Outdoor markets, warmly lit downtowns, cozy restaurants, cheerful locals... there is something special about American…

 People used to visit Vegas to gamble, sip free drinks and fill up at all-you-can-eat buffets.
 These days, Las Vegas boasts some of the best dining in the world.
-From celebrity chef-driven fine dining to former Rat Pack haunts and down and dirty dive bars, there’s something for everyone in Sin City.
+From celebrity chef-driven, fine dining to former Rat Pack haunts and down and dirty dive bars, there’s something for everyone in Sin City.

-Here’s the best places to eat in Las Vegas.
+Here are the best places to eat in Las Vegas.

 Hit the Culinary Jackpot